AbstractSDK/abstract/framework/docs/src/3_framework/1_abstract_sdk.md

   Abstract SDK the first decentralized software distribution platform.

-- **Collaboration** 👥: The Abstract SDK enables you to collaborate on the creation of dApps its composable architecture and the ability to easily publish testing infrastructure for mock environment construction.
+- **Collaboration** 👥: The Abstract SDK enables you to collaborate on the creation of dApps through its composable architecture and its ability to easily publish testing infrastructure for mock environment construction.

 In essence, the Abstract SDK offers a structured yet flexible approach to smart-contract development, promoting reusability and efficiency.